 Signing Time looks like it has some good products, including items for infants, toddlers, and young children.

-Finally, here are a couple of news stories (with short videos) worth checking out that have run in the last few days on using sign language with young children: Sign language can help boost a baby’s brain development and Baby sign language growing in popularity.
+Finally, here’s a news story (with short videos) worth checking out that have run in the last few days on using sign language with young children: Sign language can help boost a baby’s brain development.

 As these reports (and others) point out, sign language is not only good for communication and fun, it also helps with a child’s long term mental and emotional development (and I’d argue that “emotional quotient” and “adversity quotient” are more important than “intelligence quotient,” but that’s for another post!).